jamesfowler-dev/capstone-project/README.md

 ### HTML validation

-All pages are clear of any errors except for an issue on component_detail.html
+All pages are clear of any errors except for some minor django template related errors.

 <details>
 <summary>index.html</summary>